My 2020th Post, Legends of the Fall, and Blogging: What a Long, Strange Trip It’s Been

 Thus, I abandoned my LiveJournal in January of 2011.
 A few months later, to my surprise, I got an invitation from the administrator of the blog Alexandria to be a guest blogger there.
 I was surprised and flattered.
 I had never had non-spam feedback on my LiveJournal, and had directed most of my online activity to commenting at a few blogs that interested me.
 I found that several of the writers at Alexandria were people I knew through my interactions with them on various iterations of Rod Dreher’s blog (current incarnation is in the links to the right).
 I accepted the offer.
 In order to blog there, I had to get a WordPress account.
 Since I had to do that anyway, I decided to start a blog of my own, as well.
 My idea was that I’d try to write to topics of interest at Alexandria, and save this for things of more personal interest to me.
 Thus, on 21 June 2011, I began this blog.

 At first I did the requisite post a month over at Alexandria, and did a random variety of things here.
 Eventually I found that I couldn’t spare the attention to do a blog here and a second one elsewhere, even at the rate of only one post a month.
-I was also having issues with the administrator and some other contributors over there; so I finally dropped out and devoted my energies to this blog.
+I was also having issues with the administrator and some other contributors over there; so I finally dropped out and devoted my energies to this blog [Update 23 January 2018: Alexandria is now almost totally defunct, with only a couple bylines besides that of the blog administrator.
+Some of my posts from that era are still there, but they seem to be hard to access.
+Luckily, I long ago ported all writings that I wanted to keep over to here.].
 There were many other things going on in my life, so I tapered off and quit posting here by the end of 2011.
 I started back in May of the following year, though fitfully.
 I made a push to do more regularly something I’d begun earlier in a more sporadic way: to post music every Friday (I was inspired by Arturo Vasquez’s old blog Reditus in this) and a quote for the week every Sunday.
 Later that month I posted my very first post in the Legends of the Fall series.
 That was a turning point.

 I did slack off a bit, but a positive comment over here inspired me to kick myself in the behind and get back to regularity.
 Once I did, a couple things happened.